Introduction to Enforcement under Austrian Law

 Austrian courts are known for their efficiency and this also applies to the enforcement of (foreign and domestic) judgments.

-The relevant provisions of domestic law pertaining to enforcement proceedings are contained in the Austrian Code of Civil Procedure (CCP, “Zivilprozessordnung”) and the Austrian Enforcement Act (EA, “Exekutionsordnung”).
-Moreover, as Austria is a member state of the European Union (EU), the relevant regulations (such as Regulation No 1215/2012 on Jurisdiction and Enforcement of Judgments in Civil and Commercial Matters) apply.
+The relevant provisions of domestic law pertaining to enforcement proceedings are contained in the Austrian Code of Civil Procedure (CCP, Zivilprozessordnung) and the Austrian Enforcement Act (EA, Exekutionsordnung).
+Moreover, as Austria is a member state of the EU, the relevant regulations (such as Regulation (EU) No 1215/2012 on Jurisdiction and the Recognition and Enforcement of Judgments in Civil and Commercial Matters) apply.

-In addition, Austria is party to a number of multilateral and bilateral treaties that deal with the recognition and enforcement of judgments, among them the Lugano Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (2007) or – the currently dormant – bilateral treaty with the United Kingdom and Northern Ireland providing for the reciprocal recognition and enforcement of judgment in civil and commercial matters (1961), which may become more relevant in the future, when Brexit takes effect after the end of the transition period.
+In addition, Austria is party to a number of multilateral and bilateral treaties that deal with the recognition and enforcement of judgments, among them the Lugano Convention on jurisdiction and the recognition and enforcement of judgments in civil and commercial matters (2007) and the bilateral treaty with the United Kingdom and Northern Ireland providing for the reciprocal recognition and enforcement of judgments in civil and commercial matters (1961), which has once more become relevant in view of Brexit.

 Publicly available information

-In Austria, there are several public registers that may prove useful in identifying assets of another party.
-The most relevant of these are the Land Register (“Grundbuch”), the Company Register (“Firmenbuch”), the Tradespersons Register (“Gewerberegister”), the Insolvency Register (“Ediktsdatei”), and the Trade Mark and Patent Register (“Marken- und Patentregister”).
+In Austria, there are several public registers that may prove useful in identifying the assets of another party.
+The most relevant of these are:

 In order to obtain information on the commercial activities of specific legal or natural persons, the Austrian Tradespersons Register, which is kept by local administrative authorities, may prove helpful.
 Under Austrian law, most trades may only be carried out by certificated tradesmen.
 The Tradespersons Register lists the trades registered by a specific legal or natural person.
 It is easily accessible online.

-The Austrian Insolvency Register is an online database, kept by the competent courts which publish all relevant decisions related to insolvency proceedings.
+The Austrian Insolvency Register is an online database kept by the competent courts, which publish all relevant decisions related to insolvency proceedings.
 It is publicly and easily accessible online.
 The database shows whether a party is subject to insolvency proceedings as well as the status of those proceedings.
-In addition, the Insolvency Register also lists court ordered auctions of assets.
+The Insolvency Register also lists court-ordered auctions of assets.

 The Austrian Trade Mark and Patent Register offers a freely accessible online database.
-It identifies ownership of registered intellectual property, including national and European patents, trade marks and designs.
+It identifies ownership of registered IP, including national and European patents, trade marks and designs.

 Further means to identify assets

-Creditors who can show that they have (i) a claim against the debtor and (ii) legitimate doubts as to the debtor’s creditworthiness may instruct a lawyer or notary to access the Enforcement Register (“Exekutionsregister”) which contains court data regarding enforcement proceedings conducted against the debtor.
-The information includes the number of pending enforcement proceedings (including the owed amounts) for the past two years, whether enforcement measures regarding moveable assets have been successful, and whether the debtor was ordered to provide a list of all assets (“Vermögensverzeichnis”) in the past year.
+Creditors who can show that they have (i) a claim against the debtor and (ii) legitimate doubts as to the debtor’s creditworthiness may instruct a lawyer or notary to access the Enforcement Register (Exekutionsregister), which contains court data regarding enforcement proceedings conducted against the debtor.
+The information includes the number of pending enforcement proceedings (including the owed amounts) for the past two years, whether enforcement measures regarding movable assets have been successful, and whether the debtor was ordered to provide a list of all assets (Vermögensverzeichnis) in the past year.

 Asset Disclosure Orders

-Should a request to the social security agencies not show any regular income or if no movable assets of value are found, the debtor can be ordered by court to provide a statement disclosing all assets (“Vermögensverzeichnis”; Section 47 et seq EA).
-If the debtor refuses to draw up an inventory of assets, the court may impose imprisonment of up to six months.
+Should a request to the social security agencies not show any regular income or if no movable assets of value are found, the debtor can be ordered by court to provide a statement disclosing all assets (Vermögensverzeichnis; Section 47 et seq of the Austrian Enforcement Act).
+If the debtor refuses to draw up an inventory of assets, the court may impose imprisonment for up to six months.
 Incorrect disclosures are sanctioned by criminal law.

-If a creditor has already obtained a (first-instance) court decision which has not yet become final and binding (because it is subject to an appeal by the debtor), Austrian law provides for “preliminary enforcement” to secure monetary claims (“Exekution zur Sicherstellung”; Section 370 et seq EA).
+If a creditor has already obtained a (first-instance) court decision that has not yet become final and binding (because it is subject to an appeal by the debtor), Austrian law provides for “preliminary enforcement” to secure monetary claims (Exekution zur Sicherstellung; Section 370 et seq, EA).
 Such protective measures are, however, only available based on a not yet enforceable decision by an Austrian court or a court of a member state of the EU.

-To prevent the enforcement of a future court decision from becoming considerably more difficult or even impossible, a party may request interim relief either in the course of pending proceedings or before filing a claim.
-In the latter case, usually a short time period (often just one to three months) is set by the court as the deadline for initiating main proceedings to decide upon the claim that is to be secured.
-If no main proceedings are initiated within the given period of time, the interim relief will be lifted by the court.
+To prevent the enforcement of a future court decision from becoming considerably more difficult or even impossible, a party may request interim relief in the course of pending proceedings or before filing a claim.
+In the latter case, usually a short period (often one to three months) is set by the court as the deadline for initiating main proceedings to decide upon the claim that is to be secured.
+If no main proceedings are initiated within the given period, the interim relief will be lifted by the court.

 Although it is not necessary to fully prove the underlying claim, the requesting party will be required to show that its claim is sufficiently substantiated.
 If in doubt, courts will order the party requesting interim relief to post security that serves to mitigate against loss by the opposing party should it incur damages based on an interim measure that is not ultimately justified.

-In limited cases, it is sufficient to show “objective endangerment” which is given, in particular, if enforcement would otherwise be outside of the EU or in states where international treaties ensuring enforcement are not in place.
+In limited cases, it is sufficient to show “objective endangerment”, which is given, in particular, if enforcement would otherwise be outside the EU or in states where international treaties ensuring enforcement are not in place.

-Interim measures are also available to secure non-monetary claims such as performance of specific acts, obligations to cease and desist etc. For such claims, it suffices to make plausible to the court “objective endangerment” such as imminent violence or irreversible harm.
+Interim measures are also available to secure non-monetary claims, such as the performance of specific acts, and obligations to cease and desist.
+For such claims, it suffices to make plausible to the court “objective endangerment”, such as imminent violence or irreversible harm.